YOUR DECISIONS AFFECT

 Head of DE&I

-I have read the spreadsheet twice.
+I read it twice.
 Once for the data.
-Once for the fact that she felt she needed to build it in the first place.
+Once for the fact that she felt she had to build it.

 ⚖ Regulatory Framework